-Emeritus Professor of Psychiatry and Behavioral Medicine, Medical College of Wisconsin, Harry Prosen has worked in the field for over 50 years, including chairing two departments of psychiatry and serving as president of the Canadian Psychiatric Association.
-A life member of a select group of 500 Distinguished Life Fellows of the American Psychiatric Association, Harry is also psychiatric consultant to the Bonobo Species Preservation Society, and is assisting those working with one of the largest collections of captive bonobo primates in the world at the Milwaukee County Zoo.
+Emeritus Professor of Psychiatry and Behavioral Medicine, Medical College of Wisconsin, Harry Prosen worked in the field for over 60 years, including chairing two departments of psychiatry and serving as president of the Canadian Psychiatric Association.
+A life member of a select group of 500 Distinguished Life Fellows of the American Psychiatric Association, Harry was also psychiatric consultant to the Bonobo Species Preservation Society, and assisted those working with one of the largest collections of captive bonobo primates in the world at the Milwaukee County Zoo.

-Harry obtained his M.D. in 1955, his M.Sc. in 1957, and his Diploma in Psychiatry in 1959—all from Canada’s University of Manitoba.
-He has specialist standing in psychiatry in three countries—Canada, the United States and England, and around the time of his presidency of the Canadian Psychiatric Association, Harry also chaired, for six years, the Specialty Committee in Psychiatry of the Royal College of Physicians and Surgeons of Canada.
+Harry obtained his M.D. in 1955, his M.Sc. in 1957, and his Diploma in Psychiatry in 1959 — all from Canada’s University of Manitoba.
+He had specialist standing in psychiatry in three countries — Canada, the United States and England, and around the time of his presidency of the Canadian Psychiatric Association, Harry also chaired, for six years, the Specialty Committee in Psychiatry of the Royal College of Physicians and Surgeons of Canada.
 He also served as Chair of the Royal College Examining Board in Psychiatry.

 As former Head of the Department of Psychiatry at the University of Manitoba and Chairman of the Department of Psychiatry and Behavioral Medicine at the Medical College of Wisconsin until late 2003, Harry was responsible for the development of two departments of psychiatry and, for this work, was listed in the 2005-2006 America’s Registry of Outstanding Professionals.

-Harry has written over 70 books, monographs and articles, reviewed over 30 books and delivered over 60 presentations at various conferences.
-He is currently a peer-reviewer for the American Journal of Psychotherapy.
+Harry wrote over 70 books, monographs and articles, reviewed over 30 books and delivered over 60 presentations at various conferences.
+He was a peer-reviewer for the American Journal of Psychotherapy.